openpharma/simaerep/README.md

 that are under-reporting or over-reporting events can be detected using bootstrap simulations during which patients are redistributed between sites.
-Site-specific distributions of event reporting rates are generated that are used to assign probablilities to the observed reporting rates.
+Site-specific distributions of event reporting rates are generated that are used to assign probabilities to the observed reporting rates.

 The method is inspired by the ‘infer’ R package and Allen Downey’s blog